jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

 So you've read these articles and you agree that is this is cool idea and want to start using it where it makes sense in your code base.
 This pattern works great if your switch functions are all synchronous and don't need to wait for an HTTP call, file system operation or database query.
 You simply start with your initial input and pass that input through your switches along your proverbial railway.
 But this is the real world and most of us have to interact with systems outside of our program.
 I didn't real find much in my reading to see how anyone who used this pattern handled asynchronous operations outside of F#.
 I attempted to use this pattern with TypeScript recently and with TypeScript since it is JavaScript under the hood we need a way to handle asynchronous functions.

-So lets see explore what happens when you throw asynchronous functions in the mix.
+So lets explore what happens when you throw asynchronous functions in the mix.

 Let's use the example validating user input for an API.
 We'll use the functional programming helper library [True Myth](https://github.com/true-myth/true-myth) for demonstration purposes as it includes an implementation of the Result type and helper functions to wrap/unwrap values and chain together function calls.